-The Owner or Operator of a WECS shall maintain a current general liability policy covering bodily injury and property damage and name the County as an additional insured with limits of at least two million dollars (\$2,000,000) per occurrence and five million dollars (\$5,000,000) in the aggregate, with a deductible of no more than five thousand dollars (\$5,000).
-Such policy or policies shall be issued by insurer(s) reasonably acceptable to the Building Commissioner.
-The Owner or Operator shall provide the Building Commissioner or certificates of all such insurance in force from time to time.
+The Owner or Operator of a WECS shall maintain a current general liability policy covering bodily injury and property damage and name of Montgomery County as an additional insured with limits of at least two million dollars (\$2,000,000) per occurrence, per wind tower and five million dollars (\$5,000,000) in the aggregate, with a deductible of no more than five thousand dollars (\$5,000).
 (Commissioners Ord.
 2009-5, passed 7-27-09)